motasem-salem/2017-spring-main/project/README.md

 ## Presentations
 **10% of project grade**

-Expect that your group will give a short (5-10min) presentation summarizing your project during live session in the last week.
-We’ll announce a schedule and further details of the presentation format closer to the end of the term.
+Presentations will be in-class on 4/24, 4/45, and 4/28 during the normal live session time.

+Your group will give a **5 minute** presentation.
+Due to the large number of projects, _time limits will be strictly enforced!_ We strongly encourage you to rehearse with your group to be sure you have time to cover your main points.

+See Piazza for a link to the presentation schedule.

 ## Final Submission
 **50% of project grade**